vinit84/Quicktube/README.md

 - **React.js , Tailwind CSS :** Special thanks to the developers and maintainers of these powerful technologies that form the backbone of our project.

-- **Firebase:** We would like to thank AWS for providing reliable hosting services for our project.
+- **Firebase:** We would like to thank Firebase for providing reliable hosting services for our project.

 - **Project Stakeholders:** Gratitude to the YouTubers, editors, and users who played a crucial role in shaping the direction of QuickTube.